There Is No Alternative To Green Industrial Strategy

 Equally important, partnerships between the public and private sectors should be symbiotic, and public funding should come with conditions to maximise public value by steering investments in an inclusive and sustainable direction.
 For example, conditionalities can require recipients to reduce the material content of their products and create greener supply chains.

 Inclusive green industrial strategies belong neither to the left nor the right.
 They are about creating an economy that serves people and conserves the natural world on which we all depend.
 The question is not whether we can afford to implement such policies; it is whether we can afford not to.
-British political leaders – Conservative and Labour alike – must recognise the profound potential that such strategies hold. – Project Syndicate
+British political leaders, Conservative and Labour alike, must recognise the profound potential that such strategies hold.

-Mariana Mazzucato, Founding Director of the UCL Institute for Innovation and Public Purpose, is Chair of the World Health Organisation's Council on the Economics of Health for All.
-Greg Clark, a former UK secretary of state for business, energy, and industrial strategy, is a member of parliament for Tunbridge Wells and Chair of the Science and Technology Select Committee.
+Mariana Mazzucato, founding director of the UCL Institute for Innovation and Public Purpose, is chair of the World Health Organisation's Council on the Economics of Health for All.
+Greg Clark, a former UK secretary of state for business, energy and industrial strategy, is a member of parliament for Tunbridge Wells and chair of the Science and Technology Select Committee.
+Copyright: Project Syndicate, 2023.

 Legal Disclaimer: